oelin/gaussian-mixure-nll-loss/README.md

-# gaussian-mixure-nll-loss
+# Gaussian Mixture NLL Loss

-An implementation of Gaussian Mixture NLL loss for continuous density estimation.
+An implementation of Gaussian mixture NLL loss for continuous density estimation.